Head of the lab

 Mustafa Öztürk

 Mustafa earned his B.S. in Molecular Biology and Genetics with high honors from the İzmir Institute of Technology and his M.S. in Biochemistry from the University of Bonn.
 During his master's research at the University of Zurich's Swiss Institute of Allergy and Asthma Research, he studied the protein profiles of unique B cell clones in allergic individuals.
 He later joined EPFL as a valorization student, exploring connections between thermogenesis and hepatic inflammation.
-Currently, in the Gallini Lab, Mustafa focuses on unraveling how oncogenic and wild-type stem cells establish cell competition dynamics to maintain skin tissue homeostasis and prevent tumorigenesis.
+In November 2024, Mustafa joined the Gallini Lab as a PhD student.
+His project focuses on unraveling how oncogenic and wild-type stem cells establish cell competition dynamics to maintain skin tissue homeostasis.

 Administrative Support